jraymartinez/portfolio/_pages/about.md

 layout: single
 permalink: /about/
 ---
 **John** is an AWS Certified Machine Learning Specialist with experience in recommendation systems, NLP, and time series.
 He is driven by building a bridge between the Business and Data Science.
 He is a recipient of Outstanding Graduate Student Award, College of Computing & Informatics Drexel University in 2021.
-He is a Data Professional with more than a decade of software engineering experience in Investment Banking, Insurance, Retail and Distribution industries.
+He is a Data Professional with 10 years of software engineering experience in Investment Banking, Insurance, Food Retail and Distribution industries.
 ## <font color='#0092ca'>EDUCATION</font>